PowerShell/PowerShell/docs/building/windows-core.md

 thus you can execute the development copy via `& (Get-PSOutput)`.

 The `powershell` project is the .NET Core PowerShell host.
-It is the top level project, so `dotnet build` transitively builds all its dependencies, and emits a `pwsh` executable.
+It is the top-level project, so `dotnet build` transitively builds all its dependencies, and emits a `pwsh` executable.
 The cross-platform host has built-in documentation via `--help`.